KaveIO/AmbariKave/README.md

 * X.Y.KAVE.W.Z implies HDP stack X.Y with KAVE stack W.Z .
 In this way we are explicit about our dependencies.

+This is the stack name you will see in blueprints and in the ambari web interface.
 In older KAVE versions we used a different approach, not including the KAVE stack tag.